-After a factory default the HTTP channel is "enabled".
+After a factory default the http and SSH protocol is "enabled".

 All fields must be completed for the SNMP to operate correctly.
 Contact your network administrator if you do not have all the data.

 The SNMP protocol should be enabled when using SNMP Traps.